d0zme/d0z-medium/_posts/2020-07-25-nist-announced-third-phase-post-quantam-cryptography-standardization.md

 So, candidates for the new postquantum digital signature standard:

-CRYSTALS-DILITHIUM - Is a representative of cryptography on grids.
+**CRYSTALS-DILITHIUM** - Is a representative of cryptography on grids.
 It's based on the intermittent Fiat-Shamir scheme.
 Cryptanalysis is reduced to solving Module-LWE and Module-SIS problems.
 Has good productivity and can be effectively realized on low resource devices.
 NIST asked the authors to add a set of system-wide parameters for Level 5 security.

-FALCON - Also a representative of cryptography on grids.
+**FALCON** - Also a representative of cryptography on grids.
 But it is based on the GPV framework.
 Cryptanalysis is reduced to the task of SIS on NTRU grids.
 The main disadvantage of this scheme is a complex software and hardware implementation.
 The scheme uses calculations over floating point numbers, which greatly complicates both the analysis of resistance to attacks through third-party channels, and makes difficult to implement for low-resource devices.

-Rainbow - Is a precursor of cryptography on multi-variant transformations.
+**Rainbow** - Is a precursor of cryptography on multi-variant transformations.
 It is based on the UOV scheme.
 The main advantage is the size of the digital signature.
 But because of the large size of the key this scheme is recommended to use only for specific tasks where the size of the keys is not critical.

-NIST also stated that at least one of the schemes CRYSTALS-DILITHIUM and FALCON will be standardized.
+NIST also stated that **at least one of the schemes CRYSTALS-DILITHIUM and FALCON will be standardized**.
 Thus, cryptographic lattice-based schemes are likely to be used for digital signatures in the future.
 And for more specific Rainbow tasks.

 For asymmetric encryption, we've moved into phase three: